 Claremont School of Theology also welcomes applications from students wishing to transfer from another institution.
 Applicants considering a transfer may request that an initial degree audit be performed to determine how many academic credits at their current school are likely to be transferable to Claremont School of Theology.
 Official transcripts from the transferring institution are required for the degree audit.
-Please be aware that credit cannot be transferred from other institutions into any CST doctoral program.
+Credit cannot be transferred from other institutions into any CST doctoral program.

 M.A.
 M.T.S.
 M.Div.
 Non- Degree D.Min.
 Ph.D.
+Application \checkmark \checkmark \checkmark \checkmark

-Application Available online at www.cst.edu \checkmark √ \checkmark \checkmark Application Fee (non-refundable) Fee can be paid online, by check, or in person Personal Statement Prompt for statement is included in the online application, and the statement should not be more than 1000 words. \checkmark \checkmark \checkmark \checkmark Resume/C.V.
-Either format is acceptable Official Transcripts Official, sealed transcripts from all educational institutions attended post high school are required.
+Available online at www.cst.edu Application Fee (non-refundable) Fee can be paid online, by check, or in person √ V V V √ Personal Statement Prompt for statement is included in the online application, and the statement should not be more than 1000 words. √ V V V Resume/C.V.
+Either format is acceptable V $\sqrt{}$ $\sqrt{}$ $\sqrt{}$ Official Transcripts Official, sealed transcripts from all educational institutions attended post high school are required.
 Transcripts should be in English.
-Non-degree applicants need only submit official transcript indicating conferral of at least a bachelor's degree by the end of the first semester.
-V V V V V Letters of Recommendation Three letters are required, 2 of which must be academic.
+Non-degree applicants need only submit an official transcript indicating conferral of at least a bachelor's degree by the end of the first semester.
+V V V V $\sqrt{}$ Letters of Recommendation Three letters are required, 2 of which must be academic.
 For ministry related programs, we strongly encourage the third letter to be of an ecclesiastical nature.
-Applicants who have been away from formal academic study for five years or more can select individuals who can speak to academic 3 3 0 3 3 potential and professional accomplishments to fulfill the academic letter of recommendation requirement.
-English Proficiency Applicants whose first language is not English must submit one of the following exams: TOEFL iBT Scores - Preferred scores vary by program.
+3 3 0 3 3 Applicants who have been away from formal academic study for five years or more can select individuals who can speak to academic potential and professional accomplishments to fulfill the academic letter of recommendation requirement.
+3 3 U 3 3 Roglish Proficiency Applicants whose first language is not English must submit one of the following exams: TOEFL iBT Scores - Preferred scores vary by program.
 See English Proficiency Requirements in this Catalog for details.
 IELTS Scores - Preferred scores vary by program.
 See English Proficiency Requirements in this Catalog for details.
-V \checkmark \checkmark √ √ CPE Unit(s) completed Completion of one unit of CPE is recommended prior to admission for applicants to the Spiritually Integrative Psychotherapy track (M.A.), Spiritual Care and Counseling (Ph.D.), and Spiritually Integrative Psychotherapy and Clinical Spiritual Care tracks (D.Min).
+V V V √ √ CPE Unit(s) completed Completion of one unit of CPE is recommended prior to admission for applicants to the Spiritually Integrated 1 1 1

+Psychotherapy track (M.A.), Spiritual Care and Counseling (Ph.D.), and Spiritually Integrated Psychotherapy and Clinical Spiritual Care tracks (D.Min).
 If satisfied post enrollment, duration of the degree program will likely be extended by at least one year.
-1 1 1 CPE Supervisor Evaluation Individuals applying to the Spiritually Integrative Psychotherapy track (M.A.), Spiritual Care and Counseling (Ph.D.), and Spiritually Integrative Psychotherapy and Spiritual Care and Counseling tracks (D.Min.) must submit a copy of their CPE Supervisor Evaluation.
-V \checkmark \checkmark GRE Scores Official GRE scores (general test) are required for Ph.D. applications.
-While minimum scores are not required, successful applicants typically score at or above the 50 th percentile on each section. \checkmark Sample Work A writing sample (often an academic paper) demonstrating critical thinking and research capabilities. \checkmark \checkmark
+CPE Supervisor Evaluation Individuals applying to the Spiritually Integrated Psychotherapy track (M.A.), Spiritual Care and Counseling (Ph.D.), and Spiritually Integrated Psychotherapy and Spiritual Care and Counseling tracks (D.Min.) must submit a copy of their CPE Supervisor Evaluation.
+V V ~ GRE Scores Not Required Sample Work A writing sample (often an academic paper) demonstrating critical thinking and research capabilities.
+V V

+Application Materials

-Application Materials Please ensure that all application materials are in English.
+Please ensure that all application materials are in English.